ds0905/Sentiment-Analysis-Whatsapp-Chat/Readme.md

 ## API Key

 The app uses **Groq API** to access LLaMA 3 models.
-- A **default Groq API key is included for demo purposes**.
 For production or heavy usage, [get your own Groq API key](https://console.groq.com/keys) and set it in the code or as an environment variable.

 ## File Format